tobixen/calendar-cli/NEXT_LEVEL.md

 The todo-item added above has both due timestamp and duration set, which is against the RFC.
 It will be converted to dtstart and due before it's pushed to the calendar.

-To get things out from the calendar, one can use the cal-agenda command.
+To get things out from the calendar, one can use the kal agenda command.

 ```
-cal-agenda --config-section=private --config-section=work --agenda-days=30 --event-template="{dtstart} {summary} UID={uid}" --todo-template="{due} {summary} UID={uid}"
+kal agenda --config-section=private --config-section=work --agenda-days=30 --event-template="{dtstart} {summary} UID={uid}" --todo-template="{due} {summary} UID={uid}"
 ```

-cal-agenda should first print out all events starting or ending within the next 30 days, then all tasks with dtstart or due within the next 30 days.  (in my revised "task management" above, dtstart is defined as due minus estimated work time).
+kal agenda should first print out all events starting or ending within the next 30 days, then all tasks with dtstart or due within the next 30 days.  (in my revised "task management" above, dtstart is defined as due minus estimated work time).
 The tasks should be "smart sorted", according to the algorithm given in the "Task management" section above ("based on the ratio between duration and available time until due date").
 It should accept several --config-section, take out all it can find from those config sections and sort the things afterwards.
 Exceptions due to unreachable caldav servers or calendars not supporting tasks etc should be caught and presented nicely.

-The cal-agenda is to be considered a convenience-command, it is slightly redundant.
+The kal agenda is to be considered a convenience-command, it is slightly redundant.
 The output of the command should be considered to be for direct human consumption, no further processing of the output should be done.
-The cal-select command is the ultimate tool for a lot of things:
+The kal select command is the ultimate tool for a lot of things:

 ```
-cal-select --timespan=2021-12-01+2w list
+kal select --timespan=2021-12-01+2w list
-cal-select --todo --nocategories --list
+kal select --todo --nocategories --list
-cal-select --todo --nocategories -1 edit --add-category=keyboard
+kal select --todo --nocategories -1 edit --add-category=keyboard
-cal-select --todo --due-before=2021-12-01 --categories=keyboard --smart-sort list
+kal select --todo --due-before=2021-12-01 --categories=keyboard --smart-sort list
-cal-select --todo --due-before=2021-12-01 --categories=keyboard --smart-sort -1 complete
+kal select --todo --due-before=2021-12-01 --categories=keyboard --smart-sort -1 complete
-cal-select --uid=e71a6180-45a2-11ec-9605-fa163e7cfdd5 delete
+kal select --uid=e71a6180-45a2-11ec-9605-fa163e7cfdd5 delete
-cal-select --due-before=2021-12-24T15:00 --categories=housework calculate-panic-time --work-factor=0.125
+kal select --due-before=2021-12-24T15:00 --categories=housework calculate-panic-time --work-factor=0.125
-cal-select --journal --dtstart-after=2021-10-01 --dtstart-before=2021-11-01 sum_hours
+kal select --journal --dtstart-after=2021-10-01 --dtstart-before=2021-11-01 sum_hours
 ```

-cal-select should select objects based on some criterias and then perform some action (`list`, `edit`, `postpone`, `complete`, `delete`, `calculate-panic-time`, 'sum_hours' and some more - see further below) on the objects.
+kal select should select objects based on some criterias and then perform some action (`list`, `edit`, `postpone`, `complete`, `delete`, `calculate-panic-time`, 'sum_hours' and some more - see further below) on the objects.

-The technical differences between tasks, events and journal entries are small - cal-select should basically work on all three of them unless `--todo`, `--event` or `--journal` is epxlicitly given.
+The technical differences between tasks, events and journal entries are small - kal select should basically work on all three of them unless `--todo`, `--event` or `--journal` is epxlicitly given.
 If the action given does not match one or more of the objects selected (say, "completing" a journal does not make sense), the script should raise an exception before doing any modifications of the calendar.  `--offset` and `--limit` may be used to specify a handful of objects.  "-1" is shortform for "--limit 1", or typically "do this action with the top item at the list"

 `--smart-sort` will give the above mentioned sort algorithm for tasks, and regular sorting by dtstart for events and journals.